pauleveritt/visual_debugging/README.md

 - Problem: Are the number of coins actually decreasing?
 - Set breakpoint in for coin in hit_list
-- Add a watch expressin: len(self.coin_list)
+- Add a watch expression: len(self.coin_list)
 - Cause collision with multiple coins
 - Step through and see the watch expression value

 ### Stack Frames

-- Problem: Refactor the collision code to handle "model" of (a) get rid of sprite and (b) increase score
-- Change code
-- Set breakpoint after score is increased and coin removed
+- Problem: Which coin is in _set_center_x?
+- In for loop, step into setting the x
 - Move back up the stack
 - Observe the watch expression and self.score

 ### Debug During Testing

-- Problem: My "score is increasing" test doesn't match the value that I'm expecting
+- Problem: TDD for "Don't show score when mouse is moving"

 - Write a test to see if score goes up on collision